whilei/go-ethereum-wiki/Installing-Go.md

 ### OS X
-Download an install the darwin binary from https://golang.org/dl/
+Download an install the darwin binary from https://golang.org/dl/.
+Or, use Homebrew with `$ brew install go`

 ### Linux